Skip to content

 python examples/send_tracked_advert.py

-# Run examples with uConsole radio
+# Send text message with uConsole

-python examples/send_flood_advert.py uconsole
+python examples/send_text_message.py --radio-type uconsole

-python examples/send_direct_advert.py uconsole
+python examples/send_direct_advert.py --radio-type meshadv-mini

-python examples/send_flood_advert.py waveshare
+python examples/ping_repeater_trace.py --radio-type waveshare

 Hardware Requirements

-Supported SX1262 Radio Hardware
+Supported Radio Hardware

 Waveshare LoRaWAN/GNSS HAT